ict4s24-tcict/ict4s24-tcict.github.io/README.md

 # To-do List

 - contact PC: Will workshops be on-site or hybrid?
+What's the exact day for our workshop?
 - extend team of organisers?
 - Call for Contributions: We want this to be separate from ICT4S registration, I think.
 Do we create some form of submission site?
 Do we